 Jeff Allender and Jesse Henson are good counter-points to one another who keep an interesting, if long-winded, conversation.
 They cover a range of interesting prepper information, but they also spend a lot of time criticizing government control and government dependency.

-This is a political podcast, it’s not uncommon to hear J2 talking about the libertarian party and big news events.
+This is a political podcast, it’s not uncommon to hear J2 discuss the libertarian party and big news events.
 One of the most interesting recent discussions was Jeff explaining how he prepared his son for the possibility of a school shooting.

 7. The Sheepdog Project by Tim Kennedy and Mike Simpson